MicrosoftDocs/win32-pr.it-it/desktop-src/TaskSchd/taskdefinition-settings.md

 ## <a name="property-value"></a>Valore proprietà

-Impostazioni che definiscono il modo in cui il servizio Utilità di pianificazione esegue l'attività.
+Impostazioni che definiscono il modo in cui il Utilità di pianificazione esegue l'attività.

 ## <a name="requirements"></a>Requisiti